GoogleCloudPlatform/community/tutorials/use-cloud-pubsub-cloud-storage-app-engine/index.md

 ### Add style common to every page

-First, we'll style the HTML components present on every page of the website.
+First, you'll style the HTML components present on every page of the website.
 This includes the body, the links to other pages, and the title of the page.
 You should run your app locally after each step to see the changes.

 1. Add the following code to your `CSS` file to set the background color.
 Replace [COLOR] with a color of your choice.